Loading...

 2. Chronic Infestations

-In addition, to the LambdaStar UltraCap SC spray, use D-Fense Dust inside the wall voids and seal cracks and other entry points with Pur Black NF Foam.
+In addition, to the Avesta CS or LambdaStar UltraCap SC spray, use D-Fense Dust inside the wall voids and seal cracks and other entry points with Pur Black NF Foam.

 An image of a person inspecting and spraying insecticide in their home.